orbitalimpact/hipmost/README.md

 ## Code of Conduct

-Everyone interacting in the Hipmost project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct.](https://www.ruby-lang.org/en/conduct/)
+Everyone interacting in the Hipmost project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct.](./CODE_OF_CONDUCT.md)